 — The Daily Beast (@thedailybeast) May 5, 2020

 At reader request, I added some business stats back in.
 Please give Econintersect click-throughs; they’re a good, old-school blog that covers more than stats.
 If anybody knows of other aggregators, please contact me at the email address below.

 Productivity: “1Q2020 Preliminary Headline Productivity Hit By The Coronavirus” [Econintersect].
 “A simple summary of the headlines for this release is that labor costs are growing significantly faster than productivity on a quarter-over-quarter and year-over-year basis – and the pandemic has caused productivity to crater….
 [M]y productivity analysis… is at odds with the headline view.
 Doing a productivity analysis at the beginning of a major recession is a waste of time.”

 Employment Situation: “02 May 2020 Initial Unemployment Claims 3,169,000 This Week” [Econintersect].
 “The COVID-19 virus continues to impact the number of initial claims and its impact is also reflected in the increasing levels of insured unemployment.
-The pandemic has so far caused a 33,765,000 job loss…. (versus the 2235 % higher last week) – and is higher than any historical value for this data set.”
+The pandemic has so far caused a 33,765,000 job loss….
+The four-week rolling average of initial claims is 1788% higher than one year ago (versus the 2235 % higher last week) – and is higher than any historical value for this data set.”

 Employment Situation: “April 2020 Job Cuts Break Single Month Record” [Econintersect].
 “Job cuts announced by U.S.-based employers spiked to 671,129, the highest single-month total on record.
 Challenger began tracking job cut announcements in January 1993.
 Last month’s total was primarily due to the COVID-19 pandemic, which was cited as the reason for 633,082 job cuts.”